GSA/emerging-technology-atlas/pages/blockchain-forum.md

 <p>52.
 If an SEC registrant uses a blockchain to record data the SEC has access to pursuant to its regulatory authority, a proposed use is that the SEC be given access to a œregulatory node on that registrant’s blockchain with permission to read that data in real time.</p>

 <p>53.
-Data science at CFPB is interested in blockchain's potential for improving data access and security.</p>
+Blockchain's potential for improving data access and security in consumer affairs.</p>

 <p>54.
-The Bureau is interested in learning how Block Chain might be used to handle a specific task -- non ID response.
-This challenge occurs when a respondent provide information to the Bureau that does not have a pre-provided unique ID.
+Non-ID response.
+This challenge occurs when a respondent provide information does not have a pre-provided unique ID.
 For example, if a individual responding to the decennial census on a generic form from their public library vs. using the one mailed to their house that contains their ID.</p>

 <p>55.
 Legal entity identifier (LEI) management, financial research revolving around public/private blockchains in the US financial system.</p>